eloqdata/eloq-website/website/blog/2024-08-16-eloqkv/index.md

 **EloqKV** can be deployed in various configurations:

-- **As a cache**: When logging and the persistent store are turned off, **EloqKV** functions as a high-performance in-memory cache, similar to mainstream cache solutions.
+- **As a cache**: When logging and the persistent store are turned off, **EloqKV** functions as a high-performance in-memory cache, similar to mainstream cache solutions with performance matching the state-of-the-art in-memory cache solutions.

 - **As an in-memory database**: By enabling logging and the persistent store, **EloqKV** provides durability while maintaining the same fast read performance as a cache.
 It flushes writes to the log and applies them to memory-resident data.
 It also maintains snapshots in stable storage, ensuring full, consistent data recovery after failures or restarts.